Uncovering the Imperial Splendor: Exploring the Ancient Roman Ruins in Sicily

 Cicero defended the Sicilians against the tyranny of Verres in speeches that have since become legendary.
 Cicero won the court case.
 The rest is history, at least for Cicero.

-Marcus Tullius CiceroFamous Roman orator Marcus Tullius Cicero.
+Marcus Tullius CiceroFamous Roman orator Marcus Tullius Cicero (106 BC - 43 BC).

 Roman rule in Sicily continued even after the collapse of Western Rome.
 After that, the island was ruled by an emperor living in Constantinople.

-It was not until the 800s, after the Arabs of North Africa conquered Sicily, that Roman rule finally fell.
+It was not until the 5th century AD, that Roman rule finally fell.

 Romans left only a few ruins behind them - except ruins of Greek buildings that they had destroyed.
 However, some Roman ruins have survived to this day.